← Work · Healthcare Visibility · Case 02

 TMG did not author this voice.
 We made the room it could be heard in.

-You're probably worried we'll make your specialty practice look like everyone else's, then disappear the day after launch.
+You are probably worried we will make your specialty practice look like everyone else's, then disappear the day after launch.

-The Volume One layer was specifically engineered to make Angela's practice unmistakably hers, not a template clinic.
-The referrer hub is in active use as of last week.
-The relationship is monthly, ongoing, and her primary-care referrers know how to find her.
-We build the room.
-We stay for the work that comes next.
+The Volume One layer was engineered specifically to make Angela's practice unmistakably hers, not a template clinic.
+The referrer hub is in active use.
+The relationship is monthly and ongoing, and her primary-care referrers know how to find her.
+We build the room, and we stay for the work that comes next.

-One conversation.
-Free.
-We start with the loss you want gone first.
+We start with the one thing you most want fixed.